Home Blogs-Learn about Lithium How to Connect Batteries in Series and Parallel?

 1. Ensure Battery Compatibility:

-• Before you begin, make sure that all the batteries you intend to connect in series have the same voltage and capacity ratings.
+• Before you begin, make sure that all the batteries you intend to connect in series are from the same brand, and have the same type, voltage, and capacity ratings.
 For example, if you are using 12V 100Ah batteries, all the batteries should have identical specifications.
-Mixing batteries with different voltages or capacities can lead to imbalance issues, potential damage, or reduced efficiency.
+Mixing batteries with different types, voltages or capacities can lead to imbalance issues, potential damage, or reduced efficiency.

 1. Position the Batteries: